dax8it/ATJIUJITSU-REAL-NEW/content/blog/Look-who-earned-their-stripe.md

 ---
 templateKey: blog-post
-title: 'Belt Promotions '
+title: "Belt Promotions "
 order: 1
 date: 2022-12-10T00:00:00.000Z
-description: >-
-  Here are some of our students, who with hard work and determination have earned their stripe or new belt!
+description: Here are some of our students, who with hard work and determination have earned their stripe or new belt!
 thumbnail: /img/dsc08627.jpg
 home: false
 tags: